H03E - Title Deed for Property

 Buying a property involves costs beyond the value of the property itself.
 One of them is the deed, a charge that is borne by the buyer of the property.
 This does not have a fixed value, since the total depends on three factors:

-• IMT (municipal tax charged by the State and varies according to the location and type of property)
+IMT (municipal tax charged by the State and varies according to the location and type of property)

-• Stamp tax (always 0.8% of the purchase price)
+Stamp tax (always 0.8% of the purchase price)

-• Amount paid to the notary or other competent entity
+Amount paid to the notary or other competent entity

 The final sales contract, the escritura pública, is drawn up by the Notary/Land Registry Office on the basis of the documentation provided by the intervening parts.
 It is written in Portuguese.
 A date will be agreed upon for the seller and buyer to sign the escritura.
 Before the signing, the document will be read aloud to both the seller and the buyer at the same time.
 If either does not understand Portuguese a translator should be present or their lawyer should be provided with a power of attorney to sign the escritura on their behalf.

 After the signing, the staff will provide both the seller and the buyer with a certified copy of the escritura.
 This is your proof of transfer of ownership and is an important document for the purchaser to register his new ownership at the Land Registry Office (Conservatória do Registo Predial) and with the Tax Department (Serviço de Finanças).
-It is also needed in transferring utility (water, electricity, gas & telephone) contracts to the new purchaser’s name and the new owner needs to provide his data and contacts to the Condominium Administration (if applicable).
+It is also needed to transfer utility (water, electricity, gas & telephone) contracts to the new purchaser’s name and the new owner needs to provide his data and contacts to the Condominium Administration (if applicable).

 Purchases with mortgage: